deysitirado36/Latin102/translation1.md

 > - Action is prior to the main verb
 - Identify the form pollicitus est. What dictionary form would you look under to find this verb?
 > - 3rd, sg, perfect, passive, indicative
-> - Deponent verbs
+> - Deponent verbs ❌ *What dictionary form would you look under*
 - Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.
 > - Ablative, sg, neuter
 > - Ablative of time when

 3. Translation

 When Hercules had come to the court of King Dexamenus and violated his daughter Deianira, he wished her as a wife.
-When Hercules went away, cenraur Eurytion requested Deianira as a wife.
+When Hercules went🤔 (*absum* == "be absent") away, centaur Eurytion requested Deianira as a wife.
 Since her father feared the centaur, he promised that he would give his daughter in marriage.

 At a settled time, he came with his brothers to the wedding.
 Hercules interupted and killed the centaur, and led Deianira away.